HHHHHHHHHHHHHHHHHHHHHCS/MyNGUIStudy01/Assets/HUD Text/ReadMe - 1.8.txt

 --------------------------------------------------
               NGUI: HUD Text
- Copyright © 2012-2013 Tasharen Entertainment
+ Copyright © 2012-2014 Tasharen Entertainment
-                Version 1.8
+                Version 1.11
 http://www.tasharen.com/forum/index.php?topic=997.0
 --------------------------------------------------

 Thank you for buying NGUI HUD Text!

+This version of HUDText has been tested with NGUI 3.4.9 If you have NGUI 2.7.0 or earlier, delete the Examples and Scripts folders, then import the contents of the hudtext_ngui270.unitypackage instead.

 ----------------------------------------------
 !!
 IMPORTANT NOTE !!
 ----------------------------------------------

-Upon importing this package into a brand-new project, you will get compile errors!
+Upon importing this package into a brand-new project, you will get compile errors unless that project already has NGUI present!
+You'll need to import NGUI as well.
-This is normal -- it only happens if NGUI is missing.
-You can import the full version of NGUI (if you have it), or double-click on the provided "ngui_distribution" package to import the Distribution Version.
+If you don't have NGUI, but still want to use HUDText, then I am guessing you didn't read the package's description!
+But... you can still use HUDText.
+Get in touch with me via support@tasharen.com and I will hook you up.

 ----------------------------------------------